stanislav-chekmenev/debugging-dl-models/pycharm_debugging/tasks.md

 ## Exercise 1

-- Get your script to run without without throwing exceptions.
+- Get your script to run without throwing exceptions.
 - Modify train.py to see tensorboard output, don't forget gradients as well.
 Send the output to summaries/.
 You can use the function make_writer in the toy_modules.utils.
 - Find the bugs that affect learning: